The Space in Interior Design

 What rooms work with their current proportions, size, and natural light?
 What changes would make sense?
 Do you have enough bathrooms?
 Could a tiny room be converted?
 Any big rooms that could be split to get extra use for another bedroom, bathroom, office?

 Walk into and out of your house through every door – front, side, back and garage door, and don’t forget the sliders.
-How will guests enter, what will your main entry and exit path be?
+How will guests enter, what will your main entry and exit path be for what activities?

 Get a feel for the overall flow of your house.